 International Environmental Policy (IEP) is defined by attention beyond domestic borders (International), concern with the health of the natural world (Environmental), and recognition that human decisions are key (Policy).
 It is a field that demands a broad range of knowledge and skills from its practitioners, no matter the focus of their work.

 The certificate program integrates international environmental law, politics, economics, and science.
-Beyond these foundation topics, students learn specifically useful skills such as data analysis, policy memo writing, or program evaluation.
+Beyond these foundation topics, students learn skills such as data analysis, policy memo writing, or program evaluation.
 Previous background in environmental studies (science or policy), international relations, and/or economics is helpful, in combination with some international experience.

 To complete the certificate in International Environmental Policy, students must successfully complete 20 credits of core courses and 12 credits of electives for a total of 32 credits.

-The student may choose which courses to take to fulfill the remaining 12 credits, including language courses, subject to the approval of an Academic Advisor and the Assistant Dean of GSIPM.
+Students may choose which courses to take to fulfill the remaining 12 credits, including language courses, subject to the approval of an Academic Advisor and the Assistant Dean of GSIPM.
 Students must obtain an average grade of B or higher for all courses completed in furtherance of the certificate.

 The requirements listed above are effective as of June 1, 2011.